juldebar/Deep_mapping/README.md

 ~~~~

-##  Merge all exif metadata and load them in the Postgres datbase
+##  3. Merge all exif metadata and load them in the Postgres / Pöstgis datbase

-### Extract EXIF metadata from photos in a CSV FILES
+### 3.1 Extract EXIF metadata from each photo and store them in CSV FILES (one per session)

 ~~~~
 ############################ WRITE EXIF METADATA CSV FILES ###################################################